Middle Learning Classroom Extensions

 Goal: Team Building

-Fifth-grade students leave for their outdoor adventure at Blue Star Camp in Hendersonville, North Carolina just after the first week of the school year.
+Fifth-grade students leave for their outdoor adventure at Camp Pinnacle in Flat Rock, North Carolina.
 This offers an opportunity for students and teachers to establish relationships while supporting and encouraging one another during challenging tasks such as rock climbing, exploring the waterfront, and completing a low ropes course.
 Students are introduced to the fifth-grade theme, “Choose Compassion,” and begin to explore this idea through a variety of hands-on activities.
 More wonderful memories are made while playing in the lake, handling creepy crawly critters, practicing yoga, archery, and more!

 6th grade Outdoor Education